 Self-reflection has improved my thought patterns, actually forcing me to stop mid-thought when I’m criticizing myself.
 Doing so helps me feel more in control of my emotions and decisions which leads to feeling even more confident in all things I do.

 You know that feeling when you know exactly what you want to express but can’t figure out how to express it?
-Self reflection can help you strengthen your emotional intelligence and give you control of your emotions.
+Self-reflection can help you strengthen your emotional intelligence and give you control of your emotions.
 You’ll be more aware of what you are feeling and that will improve your communication skills; especially those conversations involving your emotions.
 Another entry in Soulful Self Reflection asks you to describe moments you wish to remember and then to reflect on how they made you feel and why you want to remember them.
 Forcing yourself to address your deepest thoughts will help you build up your personal strengths and identify your weaknesses.
-In turn, this will build up your self confidence.
+In turn, this will build up your self-confidence.
 You will know what values you stand behind and your emotions will be regulated.
-Soon you will start to stop and think about how your next move will effect the rest of your day.
-Even if you feel like you are pretty great at all of these things, anyone can benefit from self reflection.
+Soon you will start to stop and think about how your next move will affect the rest of your day.
+Even if you feel like you are pretty great at all of these things, anyone can benefit from self-reflection.
 You can always grow and build yourself up.

 Don’t miss anything!
 Sign up for the Very Important Mama’s Newsletter below!